EmJ236590/EmK236590/README.md

 ## Let's Connect!

-- Here is my [https://www.linkedin.com/in/emily-kraemer-0a8a13315/](Your LinkedIn Profile Link) profile
+- Here is my LinkedIn [https://www.linkedin.com/in/emily-kraemer-0a8a13315/] LinkedIn Profile Link) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀